Quick: Over the cap and luxury tax.

-Roster Count: 15 guaranteed, two non-guaranteed, one two-way
+Roster Count: 15 guaranteed, one non-guaranteed, one two-way, one summer contract

 Note: Teams often adjust their depth chart throughout the season, sometimes game by game.

-- Room Exception — $0 (Garrett Temple, pending)
+- Taxpayer Mid-Level Exception — $0 (Patty Mills)

-G-League Affiliate: Long Island Nets (head coach Shaun Fein)
+G-League Affiliate: Long Island Nets (general manager Matt Riccardi, head coach Adam Caporn)

 - Sean Marks — general manager

 - Andy Birdsong – assistant general manager

 - Ryan Grisriel — director of basketball operations